Intuitive User Interface Optimized for Touch Panel Operation

 TF Editor Facilitates Offline Editing Plus Showtime Control

 The TF Editor application for Windows and Mac computers provides a complete interface for offline editing and setup of TF consoles, with scene and preset management capabilities plus convenient keyboard entry of channel names.
 In addition to being able to set up the console offline at any convenient location and time, the TF Editor can be used online at the same time as the TF StageMix and MonitorMix applications.
 A Windows 8 PC with a multi-touch screen can use the same gestures as on the console itself.
 And if using Wi-Fi, a PC can function as a convenient remote-mixing device.
 Up to three devices running TF Editor or StageMix can be connected at the same time.

 TF StageMix is an iPad application that provides wireless control of TF series consoles, allowing remote mixing from audience seating, in front of floor monitors, or any other listening position.
 It can also be used at the console as an extension of the console’s own interface.
 The TF StageMix interface is designed for similar operation and flow to the console display, making it easier than ever to refine the mix from any location.

 Personal Monitoring with MonitorMix

-The MonitorMix application for the TF Series allows individual wireless AUX mixing from up to 10 iPhone, iPad or iPod touch devices simultaneously.
+The MonitorMix application for the TF Series allows individual wireless AUX mixing from up to 10 iPad, iPhone, iPod touch or Android devices simultaneously.
 Each performer can have convenient control over the AUX buses assigned to them, without having to deal with complex settings or parameters.
-They can also create personal Group settings for even easier adjustment: all levels on just one fader, for example.
+They can also create personal Group settings for even easier adjustment; all levels on just one fader, for example.
 Since up to three devices running TF Editor or StageMix and up to 10 devices running MonitorMix can be connected at the same time, even large bands can have the personal control they need, reducing demands on the sound engineer.

 A Natural Sound Foundation with Extra Creative Freedom